cougarTech2228/AprilTagPlayground/README.md

 - $cd scripts
 - $python3 apriltag_video.py

-Note: If no tags are detected, nothing will print to the screen.
+Note: If no tags are detected, a "No Results" message will be printed to the screen.

 ## File Modifications